smiles724/BROT/readme.md

-# BROT
+# Biochemical Regression Optimal Transport (BROT)
-This is the repository for <em>BROT: Optimal Transport for Biochemical Regression Domain Adaption Problems.</em>
+This is the repository for <em>BROT: Optimal Transport for Biochemical Regression Domain Adaption Problems.</em> [[arXiv](https://arxiv.org/abs/2202.06208)]
+This work is now under review.

 ## Environment